TABLE ROCK FOUNDATION

 Picture

-Table Rock Foundation (TRF) became international in scope in May of 2000 when we spearheaded a fundraiser to send someone on a fact finding trip to gain information to aid in building a much needed health clinic in Bhotechaur, Nepal.
+Table Rock Foundation (TRF) became international in scope in May of 2000 when we spearheaded a fundraiser to send someone on a fact-finding trip to gain information to aid in building a health clinic in Bhotechaur, Nepal.
 The project to build the clinic was ultimately taken over by the Rogue Gateway Rotary through Rotary International.
 Five years later TRF began the sponsorship of a twelve year old boy in Nepal born into extreme poverty.
 Our support provided this young man with an incredible future.
 He has now finished up his education at a college in Katmandu, becoming a civil engineer and achieving his dream of helping improve the quality of life for his people.

 Table Rock Foundation currently oversees the Phil Hart Youth Camp which consists of 40+ acres carved out of 375 acres in the mountains of Southern Oregon outside of Grants Pass, known as Enchanted Forest Farm.
 The camp was created in Phil’s memory shortly after he passed away.